SimplifyJobs/Summer2025-Internships/README.md

 # Summer 2021 Internships
 The Summer 2021 Internship season has begun!
 Use this repo to share and keep track of any internships in quant, SWE, and PM.
 Thanks to [elaine-zheng](https://github.com/elaine-zheng/summer2020internships) for the inspiration!
-For interview prep check out Yangshun Tay's [Tech Interview Handbook](https://yangshun.github.io/tech-interview-handbook/) for help!
+For interview prep check out Yangshun Tay's [Tech Interview Handbook](https://yangshun.github.io/tech-interview-handbook/)!

 Check out our New Grad repo [here](https://github.com/Pitt-CSC/NewGrad-2021).